appressoas/django_cradmin/docs/gettingstartedguide.rst

         admin.py
         gettingstarted_cradmin_instance.py
         models.py
-If you now go to Django Admin and add another account for the same user.
-After that you go to root of you localhost, you will see you now can choose which account you would like to edit.
+If you now go to Django Admin, add another account for the same user and than go to "localhost/gettingstarted" in your browser, you will see you now can choose which account you would like to edit.
 This page is created by CRadmin without us doing anything else than a bit inheritance in our view.
+What I want to do is to have the option for a logged in user to either choose an existing account or create a new account.
+For this we need to overwrite the template which now shows the accounts which you administrate.